25 years ago, HVAC marketing largely consisted of advertising in the Yellow Pages and sending postcards in the mail.

 - It shows your website to be fresh and regularly updated.
 Like I said earlier, Google doesn’t want to recommend the website of a company that closed down nine months ago.
 An actively updated website indicates that the business is active and open for business.

-Perform Keyword Research and Optimize Your Website Content Accordingly
+Perform Keyword Research and Optimize Your HVAC Website Content Accordingly

 Keyword research helps you to determine two key things: what your customers are actually searching for and how likely you are to be able to rank for those queries.

 Lets take a look at the competitiveness for the keyword “ac repair in lake worth FL.”

 To start, I’ll enter the query “ac repair in lake worth,” then click in the search box again.
 Google’s autosuggest feature will tell me what I am most likely to search for next.
 This is all based on past user behavior, so it’s one of the most reliable techniques for understanding how people search for different HVAC services.

 From this, we learn that more people look for “AC repair” than for “air conditioning repair.”